Rewriting the Script for SoC Debug & Trace Configurations

 Modern SoCs with complex multicluster, multicore arrangements, combining Arm IP with 3rd party IP blocks and modular trace architecture need a new approach to debugging.

-Helping you make the most of the flexibility of the Arm CoreSight infrastructure, whilst abstracting away as much of the complexity as possible, DS-5 Development Studio uses the Debug and Trace Services Layer (DTSL) to provide you with access to your platform in DS-5.
-With simple Jython scripts, it’s easy to collect trace information from a variety of sources and pass it back to be analyzed in DS-5.
+Helping you make the most of the flexibility of the Arm CoreSight infrastructure, whilst abstracting away as much of the complexity as possible, Arm Development Studio uses the Debug and Trace Services Layer (DTSL) to provide you with access to your platform.
+With simple Jython scripts, it’s easy to collect trace information from a variety of sources and pass it back to be analyzed in Development Studio.

-By auto-detecting the debug components in your SoC via DSTREAM, the Debug Hardware Configuration tool in DS-5 builds the Jython script for you.
+By auto-detecting the debug components in your SoC via DSTREAM, the Debug Hardware Configuration tool in Development Studio builds the Jython script for you.
 This can then be modified to support additional IP blocks, giving you convenience and customization.

 Powerful Trace Collection